JAYARAJ2014/tf-express/README.md

 ### Advantages of the approach

     - Lambda can scale out very well and scale to zero when not needed.
-    - Quick turn around: Easy to spinup and migrate apps to the cloud. - No worries about containers, servers , port mappings etc.
+    - Quick turn around: Easy to spinup and migrate apps to the cloud.
+    - No worries about containers, servers , port mappings etc.

 ### Trade-offs

     - This is lambda specific.
 For azure functions, use the modern serverless-express framework.
 The concept is same.
     - Lambda cold start needs to be address by either keeping it warm by a polling service or provision concurrency.
-Typically startup delays with nodejs apps are neglible.
+Typically startup delays with nodejs apps are very small.

 Infrastructure is createdd following this repo built previously `https://github.com/JAYARAJ2014/tf-lambda-apigw/` .
 Details documented there.